-ADM was recently contacted by a show organiser asking if we would be interested in exhibiting at a brand-new show.
-The show is scheduled for Q3, 2019 and the organiser didn’t have a website up and running.
+ADM was once contacted by a show organiser asking if we would be interested in exhibiting at a brand-new show.
+The show was scheduled for Q3, 2019 and the organiser didn’t have a website up and running.
 What was also surprising, was that the event was not listed on the venue's website in the ‘upcoming events’ listings.
 The prices being asked for show space were also at the higher end of the spectrum.
-On this occasion ADM decided not to take part, but will instead go along to the event as a visitor to assess its effectiveness.
-We will also seek feedback from those who did attend to see if it is something we should consider for 2020.
+On this occasion ADM decided not to take part, but instead went along to the event as a visitor to assess its effectiveness.
+We also sought feedback from those who did attend to see if it is something we should consider for the next time around.

 How Much Does It Cost to Attend the Trade Show?

 Cost is an important factor.
 More so if this is a new show that you are considering attending.
 You want to have some level of confidence that you are going to get a return on your investment.

 The whole point of attending a trade show is to be seen.
 Budget permitting, we advise that you select a stand position that is near a high foot traffic area.
 Some of the most advantageous positions can be:

 - Directly opposite the entrance

 - In the vicinity of the coffee barista or café.

 - Close to the presentation stage/area if there is one.